sebastian-zieba/PACMAN/joss/paper.md

 of stars to model events like transiting exoplanets (e.g., `EXOFASTv2` [@Eastman2019], `juliet` [@Espinoza2019], `allesfitter` [@Gunther2019; @Gunther2021], `exoplanet` [@Foreman-Mackey2021a; @Foreman-Mackey2021b], `starry` [@Luger2019]).
-`PACMAN`'s source code, however, includes fitting models which can model systematics which are characteristic to HST data (like the orbit-long exponential ramps due to charge trapping or the upstream-downstream effect) which removes the need for the user to write this functions themselves.
+`PACMAN`'s source code, however, includes fitting models which can model systematics which are characteristic to HST data (like the orbit-long exponential ramps due to charge trapping or the upstream-downstream effect) which removes the need for the user to write these functions themselves.
 `PACMAN` will also retrieve information from the header of the fits files, automatically detect HST orbits and visits and use this information in the fitting models.

 # Outline of the pipeline steps